The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of

 \subsubsection{Imaging pipeline}

-To ensure consistency with the key ancillary imaging in the field, all JELS imaging is processed through the Primer Enhanced NIRCam Image Processing Library (PENCIL; Dunlop et al., in prep) software, an enhanced version of the \emph{JWST} pipeline (version 1.10.2).
+To ensure consistency with the key ancillary imaging in the field, all JELS imaging is processed through the Primer Enhanced NIRCam Image Processing Library (PENCIL; Magee et al., in prep) software, an enhanced version of the \emph{JWST} pipeline (version 1.13.4) and using the \texttt{jwst\_1303.pmap} Calibration Reference Data System (CRDS) file.
 This PENCIL pipeline includes additional routines for the removal of snowballs and standard wisp artefacts, correction for $1/f$ noise striping as well as background subtraction.
 The astrometry of the reduced images is tied to the Gaia DR3 \citep{Gaia2022} reference frame and stacked to a consistent pixel scale ($0.03 \,\textrm{arcsec}\times0.03\,\textrm{arcsec}$).
 Prior to the construction of the final mosaics, we also take additional steps to mitigate the impact of the non-standard wisp artefacts in the five impacted JELS visits.